PennCIS233/Practical-HW2/README.md

 In the same way as Practical Homework 1, in order to use your accounts they need to be funded.
 Use a [dispenser](https://bank.testnet.algorand.network/) to fund the accounts if they do not have Algos.

+Note that if you successfully finished Practical Homework 1, your two accounts must already have Algos in it and you can skip those tests.

 ### Step 0.4 - Install PyTeal

 Install the PyTeal library, `pyteal`, by typing this into your terminal: